-Tottenham Hotspur Women v Chelsea Women
+'Sloppy' Chelsea back on top of WSL with Spurs win

 Post update

-Guro Reiten (Chelsea Women) wins a free kick on the left wing.
+Kadeisha Buchanan (Chelsea Women) wins a free kick in the defensive half.

 Post update